SSOHEB/Uniseba/TECHNICAL_DEEP_DIVE.md

 Pywebview was selected instead of opening a browser tab to keep graph visualization in an app-owned desktop window with predictable size and topmost behavior.
 Because pywebview requires main-thread startup in a process, the implementation launches a separate Python subprocess for reliability.
 Groq is used instead of Gemini in current code despite module naming; the stack uses Groq’s chat completions with `llama-3.3-70b-versatile` for both summarization and graph extraction.

 ## 11. Known Limitations And Technical Debt
 The project is functional but not production-hardened.
 The central orchestrator class in `main.py` is large and mixes concerns.
 Some modules retain dead or legacy paths (`search/hybrid.py`, unused helper methods/fields in OCR thread).
-Dependency declarations are incomplete relative to imports (notably `groq`, `python-dotenv`, and `pywebview` are used but not listed in `requirements.txt`), which can break fresh setups.
+Dependency versions may drift between local environments and pinned `requirements.txt`, which can affect strict reproducibility across machines.

 LLM outputs are parsed optimistically; malformed JSON returns a user error string but no repair pass is attempted.
 Semantic embedding cache has no eviction and can grow over long sessions with many unique OCR indexes.
 OCR heuristics are tuned for responsiveness and can miss very small text or noisy regions.
 There are no formal unit/integration test suites; validation is primarily script-based and manual.
 UI status strings show encoding artifacts in some consoles/log contexts.
 CDN dependency for vis.js introduces network fragility for graph rendering in offline-restricted environments.